 Rockhurst Awarded Community Engagement Classification

-Rockhurst University is the only school in the greater Kansas City metro area to be awarded the 2010 Community Engagement Classification from the Carnegie Foundation for the Advancement of Teaching.
-Only 311 institutions nationwide have received this honor.
+Rockhurst University was awarded the Community Engagement Classification from the Carnegie Foundation for the Advancement of Teaching in 2010.

 This national recognition was given to Kansas City's Jesuit, Catholic university for its commitment to making the community a better place.
 Many of the programs that were recognized by The Carnegie Foundation are run by the Center for Service Learning and Rockhurst Community Relations.